American Silver Eagle: Value

 Mintages, and thus prices, of bullion, proof, and uncirculated Silver Eagle coins have varied widely, and the potential collector is advised to check a standard reference book before buying them.
 Generally, the bullion versions have been minted in the millions, while the proof and uncirculated versions were issued in the hundreds of thousands each.
 Most dates of the bullion issue are not particularly expensive (around $25 as of September 2016) and are traded at a premium above the intrinsic value of the silver they contain; most proof versions (around $65–$75 as of 2016) and uncirculated versions (around $25–$75 as of 2016) sell for more.
 Some issues sell for significant sums, for example, the 1995-W proof ($3,800 as of 2016) and the 2006 20th anniversary set containing a special "Reverse Proof" coin along with a regular proof coin and the new "Burnished Uncirculated" coin ($250 as of 2016).

+Security features

+Counterfeit coins, especially from China, are a problem as they are illegal and fraudulent.
+To deter counterfeits and keep the integrity of its product, the American Silver Eagle bullion coin incorporates several security features to ensure its authenticity and deter counterfeiting attempts.

+Firstly, the coin possesses reeded edges, which are grooves along the perimeter, serving as a visual and tactile authentication measure.
+This technique discourage attempts to steal metal from a coin through clipping or filling as it makes any tampering obvious.
+Coins produced from 2021 have a further anti-counterfeiting feature of a missing reed or notch on its edge that changes depending on the mintage year of the coin.

+Additionally, the use of advanced technology has resulted in intricate designs and high-definition details, such as the finely engraved inscriptions and the realistic rendering of the Walking Liberty image.

+Furthermore, the Silver Eagle features a unique mint mark, indicating the specific U.S. Mint facility responsible for its production.
+This mint mark further enhances the coin's traceability and helps verify its origin.